HillaryDanan/abstraction-intelligence/README.md

 The framework is offered as a research program, not a finished theory.
 Key unresolved issues:

 - **Operationalizing embeddedness:** What counts as sufficient action-consequence contingency?
 Does conversational interaction qualify?
 What’s the threshold?
 - **Compositionality thresholds:** At what point does partial compositionality become “genuine” abstraction?
 Is there a phase transition or continuous graduation?
+Where do learned embeddings (which compress *and* compose to a degree) fall?
 - **The Hard Problem:** The framework argues that embeddedness dissolves the explanatory gap, but this may reframe rather than resolve what philosophers mean by phenomenal consciousness.
 The claim requires engagement with existing positions.
 - **Replication:** Core empirical results (d = 11.95 for end-to-end compositionality) come from limited experimental contexts and need independent replication across tasks and architectures.